tuskbuddy/site/exampleSite/content/chicken-fried-rice.md

 #### Anything to know before making it?

 The recipe uses light and dark soy sauce.
 If you don't have one or the other, you can use regular soy sauce without making a major difference.
+You can also replace the Shaoxing wine with rice vinegar.

 Do add a bit more soy sauce, 1/2 tsp garlic powder, and 1-2 tbsp Worcestershire sauce at the very end.
 Guaranteed restaurant-quality fri-ri.
 Feel free to add green peppers, shredded carrots, or peas at the end as well.